-The Institute for Business and Information Technology is pleased to welcome Angela McKay, from Microsoft, and Duncan Hollis, from Temple University’s School of Law, for a panel discussion on cyber-security on April 6th, 2017.
+The Institute for Business and Information Technology is pleased to welcome Angela McKay, from Microsoft, International Attorney Sean Kanuck, and Duncan Hollis, from Temple University’s School of Law, for a panel discussion on cyber-security on April 6th, 2017.

 The discussion will focus on how cyber-security professionals must manage federal and state regulations, information sharing, public-private partnerships, and voluntary frameworks that impact the threat matrix.
 Looking beyond just data breaches, this talk will take a look at the expanded role of IT in protecting critical infrastructure now and in the future.